Images on Film

 If you have been following my Camera Notes Blog you will know that I began shooting film in some of my old cameras to try them out and to take a trip back to a time where B&W film was all I shot.
 I expected it was to be nothing more than a side trip to enjoy some of my old equipment.
 It has turned out to be much more.

-To cut to the chase, I am finding some of the images I am taking to be very pleasing and so I am creating this portfolio page of black and white images I have taken with my old cameras.
+I am finding many of the images I am taking to be very pleasing and so I am creating this portfolio page of black and white images.
 I am not giving up digital; not at all.
 But I am enjoying the black and white and I can see a place for it in my ongoing photographic adventures.

 I don’t really like giving details of how a photograph was created because I believe it detracts from the impact of the image which must speak for itself.
 But I will make an exception here because the cameras I am using are old and interesting in themselves.
 As in all of these images, I process the film myself and then scan it to create a digital file.
-From that point on the workflow is purely digital.
 I hope you enjoy the results.

 In the Backyard